St. John the Baptist Church (Manhattan): History

-The parish was established in 1840 as the second parish to serve German Catholics in New York City, after St. Nicholas' Church, on East 2nd Street, which was established in 1833.
+The parish was established in 1840 as the second parish to serve German Catholics in New York City, after St. Nicholas Church, on East 2nd Street, which was established in 1833.
 A historian noted: "Both German parishes had lay trustees that were so overbearing that they drove out several pastors."

 The first church erected was a small timber structure.
 It was dedicated on September 20, 1840.
-The first pastor was the Rev. Zachary Kunze, O.F.M., who, following disharmony with the lay board of trustees, resigned in 1844.
-Kunze left with a portion of the congregation and founded the nearby Church of St. Francis of Assisi.
-The problems were so great with the board of trustees that, following the resignation of Kunze, the parish of St. John the Baptist was under interdict until 1845 when the Rev. J. A. Jakob became its second pastor.
+The first pastor was an Austrian-Hungarian friar, Zachary Kunz, O.F.M., who, following disharmony with the lay board of trustees, resigned in 1844.
+Kunz left with a portion of the congregation and founded the nearby Church of St. Francis of Assisi.
+The problems were so great with the board of trustees that, following the resignation of Kunz, the parish of St. John the Baptist was placed under interdict until 1845 when J. A. Jakob became its second pastor.
 More disagreements ensued and the church was again closed in June 1846.
 It variously reopened with different pastors, but burned down on January 10, 1847.

-Archbishop John Hughes laid the cornerstone for a new brick church on the site on March 14, 1847.
-Until 1851, pastorship of the parish was assumed by the Church of the Nativity until the Rev. Joseph Lutz was appointed pastor.
-Four months later, the parish was again under interdiction.
-Lutz explained: "On account of the obstinacy of the parishioners this church was closed and the administration of the Sacraments prohibited by order of His Grace, November 24, 1851."
-The Rev. P. J. Matschejewski arrived as pastor on March 7, 1852 but remained only two weeks.
-Father Augustine Danter, O.M.Cap., was appointed as pastor in 1852 and remained until 1869, when he was obliged to retire, after which the church remained closed for some months.
+John Hughes, the Archbishop of New York, laid the cornerstone for a new brick church on the site on March 14, 1847.
+Until 1851, pastorship of the parish was assumed by the Church of the Nativity until Joseph Lutz was appointed pastor.
+Four months later, the parish was again under interdict.
+Lutz explained: "On account of the obstinacy of the parishioners this church was closed and the administration of the Sacraments prohibited by order of His Grace" (November 24, 1851).
+P. J. Matschejewski arrived as pastor on March 7, 1852 but remained only two weeks.
+At that point, Hughes requested the assistance of the Hungarian Capuchin province to administer the parish.
+Augustine Danter, O.M.Cap., was appointed as pastor in 1852 and remained until 1869, when he was obliged to retire, after which the church remained closed for some months.

-In response to the many disputes, Archbishop of New York Cardinal John McCloskey, suppressed St. John the Baptist in 1870 and requested that the newly founded American province of the Capuchin Friars assume complete control of the resurrected parish.
-Under the Capuchins, especially its second Capuchin pastor, the Swiss-born Father Bonventura Frey, O.M.Cap., parish animosity dissipated.
+In response to the many disputes, Archbishop of New York Cardinal John McCloskey, suppressed St. John the Baptist in 1870 and requested that the newly-founded American province of the Capuchin Friars assume complete control of a resurrected parish.
+Under the Capuchins, especially its second Capuchin pastor, the Swiss-born Bonventura Frey, O.M.Cap., parish animosity dissipated.
 Under Frey, the German congregation began to erect the present substantial church.
 Frey left in 1879 to serve as the Minister Provincial of the Capuchins friars in the United States, and moved to their headquarters in Calvary, Wisconsin.
 He returned from 1888 to 1891 to prepare the parish for its Golden Jubilee.
 In 1914 the membership of the parish was 1,500.

-In the early 20th century one of the parish's priests was the (now) Blessed Solanus Casey.
+In the early 20th century one of the parish's priests was the (now) Blessed Solanus Casey, O.F.M.
+Cap.
+After serving the parish for some 175 years, the Capuchin friars withdrew from the parish on June 30, 2026, Michael Ramos, O.F.M.
+Cap., having served as its last Capuchin pastor.